-Daren Snider is the new dean for the Indiana University East School of Humanities and Social Sciences.
-He will begin at IU East July 1, 2018.
+Amy Jarecki is the new dean of students at Indiana University East.
+She will begin July 1, 2018.

 As the dean of students, Jarecki will assist students in all aspects of their college careers, ensuring access to needed resources, and facilitating the resolution of challenges students may encounter, both academic and non-academic.

 Sharing her personal struggle with a health issue helped an Indiana University East student win a new scholarship.